Aaniranjan-Saraf/StoreSafe/README.md

-# SERVRE
+# StoreSafe
 Are you tired of the hassle of emailing files from your phone to your desktop?
-Say goodbye to that inconvenience because SERVRE is here to solve your problem!
+Say goodbye to that inconvenience because StoreSafe is here to solve your problem!
-Using this simple web application, users can upload files to a remote server(on a local machine) and then download these files from the internet on any device or edit the list of your uploaded files simply by using the SERVRE web-application.
+Using this simple web application, users can upload files to a remote server(on a local machine) and then download these files from the internet on any device or edit the list of your uploaded files simply by using the StoreSafe web-application.

 ## Technologies Employed